yunkewang/CompanyRankingSystem/README.md

 # careerViz

-Analyzing and visualizing career data with data magic
+Analyzing and visualizing career data to predict company performance with data magic

+“There is a treasure hunt under way, driven by the insights to be extracted from data and the dormant value that can be unleashed by a shift from causation to correlation.” - Viktor Mayer-Schönberger

-## Dependencies required:
+#### Dependencies required:

 python-linkedin: